nv-bogdan/rag/docs/query_decomposition.md

 3. **Follow-up Generation**: Create follow-up questions for information missing from original query
 4. **Termination Check**: Stop if no follow-up needed or max depth reached
 5. **Final Synthesis**: Generate comprehensive response from all contexts and conversation

+---

+## ⚠️ Note

+**Query decomposition is not available for direct LLM calls** (when `use_kb=false`).
+This feature requires the knowledge base integration to process subqueries and retrieve relevant documents.
+For direct LLM interactions, queries are processed without decomposition.